Chemical looping reforming and gasification: Steam methane reforming with chemical looping combustion (CLC-SMR)

 The SMR reaction is endothermic, which requires heat input.
 The state-of-art SMR system places the tubular catalytic reactors in a furnace, in which fuel gas is burned to provide the required heat.

 In the SMR with chemical looping combustion (CLC-SMR) concepts shown in Fig 2, the syngas production is carried out by the SMR in a tubular catalytic reactor while the chemical looping combustion system is used to provide the heat for the catalytic reaction.
 Depending on which chemical looping reactor is used to provide the SMR reaction heat, two CLC-SMR schemes can be configured.
 In Scheme 1 (Fig 2a), the reaction heat is provided by the reducer (fuel reactor).
 In Scheme 2 (Fig 2b), the reaction heat is provided by the combustor (air reactor).
 In either scheme, the combustion of metal oxide by air in the chemical looping system provides the heat source that sustains the endothermic SMR reactions.
 In the chemical looping system, natural gas and the recycled off-gas from the pressure swing adsorption (PSA) of the SMR process system are used as the feedstock for the CLC fuel reactor operation with CO2 and the steam as the reaction products.
 The CLC-SMR concepts have mainly been studied from the perspective of the process simulation.
 It is seen that both schemes do not engage directly the chemical looping system as a means for syngas production.

+CLC-SMR can provide higher energy efficiency than conventional SMR, because furnace temperature can be significantly reduced.
+Consequently, a negative CO2 capture cost could be possible.
+To avoid risk of erosion of the reformer tubes, these can be placed in fluidized-bed heat exchangers (FBHEs) connected to the air reactor.
+Lower temperature and more efficient heat transfer in FBHEs may also allow for thinner and shorter reformer tubes and reduce need for catalyst.